-- teaching the importance of healthy relationships through the Jigsaw PSHE program, termly healthy body healthy mind days and the safeguarding curriculum - Reinforcing positive values and attributes (ASPIRE) through our enrichment program

-- Taking part in the Rights Respecting Schools Award and teaching pupils about the Rights of the Child to feel safe. - Encouraging daily, positive interactions between all stakeholders through our inclusive, nurturing ethos and adherence to the Fundamental British values. - ensuring all staff are adequately trained, supporting all staff to ensure they are confident in identifying potential signs and are able to deal with it effectively. - Ensuring staff are well equipped to be able to efficiently log CPOMS concerns as well as reporting to appropriate members of staff (DSL and safeguarding team). - Implementation of policies which are shared and understood by staff.
+- teaching the importance of healthy relationships through the Jigsaw PSHE program, Votes for Schools Assemblies, termly Healthy Body Healthy Mind days and the safeguarding curriculum - Reinforcing positive values and attributes through our enrichment activities - Taking part in the Rights Respecting Schools Award and teaching pupils about the Rights of the Child to feel safe. - Encouraging daily, positive interactions between all stakeholders through our inclusive, nurturing ethos and adherence to the Fundamental British values. - ensuring all staff are adequately trained, supporting all staff to ensure they are confident in identifying potential signs and are able to deal with it effectively. - Ensuring staff are well equipped to be able to efficiently log CPOMS concerns as well as reporting to appropriate members of staff (DSL and safeguarding team). - Implementation of policies which are shared and understood by all staff.